sdss/explorer/docs/developer/datafiles.md

 Generation can be done with the files in [`sdss/explorer-filegen`](https://github.com/sdss/explorer-filegen) repository and takes three steps.

-1. Source all current astra summary data files + `spAll` files.
+1. Source all current `astra` summary data files + relevant `spAll` files and place into a subdirectory corresponding to the `astra` version.
-    * Place these in some working directory with enough space to store upwards of 200GB of total data.
+    * Place these in some working directory with enough space to store upwards of 100GB of total data.
     * For `spall`, we use the BOSS pipeline summary files
         * `spAll-lite` for visit .
         * `spAll-lite_multimjd` for star, since many BOSS-only sources (like quasars) have no real "star" coadd equivalent.